 FOUR: exercise: friend or foe?
 Like Goldilocks - you dont want too much, you don't want too little.
 It’s all about getting it ‘just right’.
 My friend the gynaecologist and Harley Street obstetrician Mahantesh Karoshi tells me he has seen a marked increase in women coming to see him with issues getting pregnant linked to too much high intensity exercise.
 Like it or not we still live in a world which prizes the ‘size zero’ and the rise in popularity of the HIIT class has not helped our fertility.
 The trouble is too much exercise produces too much cortisol and inflammation - and this applies to men too.
 Click here for much more.
 Too little exercise can also cause issues around obesity, inflammation and other assorted nasties and even make stress worse.
 Don’t worry - it's not as complicated as it seems, it's just about being sensible and listening to your body.
 Move every day for at least 30 minutes (even if it's just walking), combine with some cardio, strength/resistance training and even some yoga (basically avoiding the extremes) and you’ll be just fine.
 Click here for more on exercise for fertility.

 SIX: you are what you eat: the food that we eat these days really does a great job at causing us issues.
 Conception is one of them.
 Too much refined sugar (which is everywhere these days - especially in processed food) wreaks havoc with our hormones.
+Click here for an excellent article by one of our Better Babies expert advisors Natalie Ferris on sugar and hormones.
 Not to mention, it causes us to put on weight.
 Being overweight (defined by your BMI) is a sure fire way to make conception harder and to reduce the odds of having a healthy baby.
 It will also exacerbate PCOS symptoms (if you have it).
 Just cut out refined sugar wherever you can.
 There is just no need for it.
 Similarly processed foods/meats and non-organic animal products.
 Sadly these days they are often pumped full of artificial steroids/hormones and antibiotics.
 Go for whole, organic and unrefined foods wherever you can.

 EIGHT: a little extra help with rebalancing.
 I am usually not one for supplements as I think there are a lot that don’t work and they are not for everyone.
 Firstly, consult your doctor if you have any medical issues and these are for conception and not for taking during pregnancy.
 However, there are two Adaptogens (substances that help balance your hormones naturally) that the science suggests actually work.
 Maca and Ashwagandha.
 Click on each for all you need to know.
 On the subject of alternatives - many people swear by Acupuncture.
-I will not pretend to be an expert in the science behind how this works, but from my personal experience I have found it beneficial.
+I will not pretend to be an expert in the science behind how this works, luckily we have someone who is - click here for all you need to know about how it can help conception.
+From my personal experience I have found it beneficial.
 It is all about who you use however.
 The best way is word of mouth - find a reputable practitioner and listen to your own body and instincts when it comes to choosing the right person.

 NINE: Fertility - not just a girl thing: I dont know why, but often we see fertility (or lack of) as a primarily female issue.
 It takes two to tango and in actual fact - half the time it is from the man’s side.
 In fact, many of the issues impacting female reproduction also hurt male reproduction with sperm counts down around 50% over the last 40 years!
 Click here to read much more as to what seems to be going on - and more importantly some top tips for how you can keep your ‘swimmers’ in top shape.
 Boys - conception applies to you too!